jbeee/xparallaxjs/README.md

 			- Opera w/ Touch

-	-pushstates added
+	*HTML5 push/pop states included
 			- requires serverside redirect: see the .htaccess file

 - this does not use any requestAnimation Frames.
+		- because it was initially created to be completely compatable with legacy browsers
+		- but it turned out that legacy browsers do not support ,,el{position:fixed},,
+		- a work in progress to overcome the issue can be seen here: https://github.com/jbeee/ttpScroll.js
+		- Even with the 3D element in the background, averages around 40fps

-- 3D bug in the background via: http://codepen.io/jbeeio/pen/oHDrk
+- The 3D image in the background rotates via: http://codepen.io/jbeeio/pen/oHDrk

--scrollr.js and betterPar are included in this repository, so that one day I can integrate them
+-scrollr.js and betterPar are included in this repository as reference, so that one day I can integrate some of there functionality.